elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

  1.4.1 Using orbs section<br/>
  2 Reusing config<br/>
  2.1 authoring reuable commands, invoking those commands<br/>
  2.1.1 Commands can use other commands in the scope of execution.
 For instance, if a command is declared inside your Orb it can use other commands in that orb.
-Commands parameters<br/>
+Commands parameters.
+Command parameter types<br/>
  2.2 reuasable executors <br/>
  2.2.1 executor scope outside is still reusable for any jobs.
 Pass executors to specific jobs<br/>
  You can also refer to executors from other orbs.
 Users of an orb can invoke its executors.
 For example, foo-orb could define the bar executor. keys in jobs can override executor keys
+ 3 Briefly talk about creating orbs as an option and possible benefits of this.
+Too much documentation for this paper.

 References